majikode/django-nitro-mailer/django-nitro-mailer-docs/docs/installation.md

 # Installation Guide

-This document will guide you through the installation process of the **django-nitro-mailer** application.
+This document will guide you through the installation process of the **django-nitro-mailer** .

 ## 1. Requirements